ajruben/portfolio/.devcontainer/README.md

 ### Automatic Setup
 When the container starts, it automatically:
 1. Installs all npm dependencies
-2. Starts the Next.js development server
+2. Forwards ports to your local machine

-3. Forwards ports to your local machine
+To start the development server, run `npm run dev` in the VSCode terminal.

 ### File Synchronization
 - Your local workspace is mounted into the container